pockethost/pockethost/packages/www/content/docs/development/full-stack/dnsmasq.md

 title: Never touch your local /etc/hosts file in OS X again
 category: development
 subcategory: full-stack
+description: Set up your computer to work with \*.test domains, e.g. project.test, awesome.test and so on, without having to add to your hosts file each time.
 ---

 > To set up your computer to work with \*.test domains, e.g. project.test, awesome.test and so on, without having to add to your hosts file each time.